 Hay Shire Library

 The Hay Library and Kay Hull Community Centre is situated at 204 Lachlan Street and was built on the site of the Hay Band Hall, RSL and CWA Rooms, and is the fourth Library building in Hay’s history.

 The Library complex was opened by Member for Farrer, Sussan Ley on 6th March 2009, with the Kay Hull Community Centre named in honor of the former Federal MP, Kay Hull AM for her assistance to the Hay community during her time as its local member.
-The complex comprises of a large meeting room with full kitchen, public toilets, offices for CWA and RSL, plus the offices of Home and Community Care (HACC), Centrelink agent, and vacant office for hire.
+The complex comprises a new library, large meeting room with full kitchen, public toilets, offices for CWA and RSL, plus the offices of Home and Community Care (HACC), Centrelink agent.

 Western Riverina Libraries (WRL) is a collaboration between six local governments to share resources and technical services to provide a library service which is current, efficient and valued.

 Located in the south-west of New South Wales this regional library service provides five branch libraries and two mobile libraries serving a combined population of 41,603 in an area of 42,895 square kilometers.
 The region is predominantly agricultural and is approximately 600 kilometers from Sydney.

 The members of Western Riverina Libraries are Carrathool Shire, Griffith City, Hay Shire, Jerilderie Shire, Murrumbidgee Shire and Narrandera Shire.
 Western Riverina Libraries is administered by Griffith City Council.

 Joining the Hay Library